Saint George: Christian traditions

-St. George and the dragon
+St. George and the Dragon

-The earliest known record of the legend of Saint George and the Dragon occurs in the 11th-century, in a Georgian source.
-It reached Catholic Europe in the 12th-century.
-In the Golden Legend, by 13th-century Archbishop of Genoa Jacobus de Voragine, George's death was at the hands of Dacian, and about the year 287.
+The earliest known record of the legend of Saint George and the Dragon occurs in the 11th century, in a Georgian source, reaching Latin Europe in the 12th century.
+In the Golden Legend, by 13th-century Archbishop of Genoa Jacobus de Voragine, George's death was at the hands of Dacian, and around the year 287.

 The tradition tells that a fierce dragon was causing panic at the city of Silene, Libya, at the time George arrived there.
-In order to prevent the dragon from devastating people from the city, they gave two sheep each day to the dragon, but when the sheep were not enough they were forced to sacrifice humans instead of the two sheep.
-The human to be sacrificed was elected by the city's own people and one time the king's daughter was chosen to be sacrificed but no one was willing to take her place.
+To prevent the dragon from devastating people from the city, they gave two sheep each day to the dragon, but when the sheep were not enough they were forced to sacrifice humans, elected by the city's own people.
+Eventually, the king's daughter was chosen to be sacrificed, and no one was willing to take her place.
 George saved the girl by slaying the dragon with a lance.
-The king was so grateful that he offered him treasures as a reward for saving his daughter's life, but George refused it and instead he gave these to the poor.
-The people of the city were so amazed at what they had witnessed that they became Christians and were all baptized.
+The king was so grateful that he offered him treasures as a reward for saving his daughter's life, but George refused it and insisted he give them to the poor.
+The people of the city were so amazed at what they had witnessed that they all became Christians and were baptised.

-The Golden Legend offered a narration of George's encounter with a dragon.

-This account was very influential and it remains the most familiar version in English owing to William Caxton's 15th-century translation.
+Saint George's encounter with a dragon, as narrated in the Golden Legend, would go on to become very influential, as it remains the most familiar version in English owing to William Caxton's 15th-century translation.